-Leaving Class without Permission (Code 281)
+Leaving Class without Permission/Not Reporting to Class (Code 281)

 Leaving class during the designated class period without first obtaining permission from the teacher and/or not reporting to or returning from class activities.
+This includes failing to report to class.